DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/ABN/ABN-lookup-and-validation.md

 Go to **Accounts receivable > Customers > All customers** and select the applicable Customer and choose either of the following:
 - On the Action Pane, on the **Customer** tab, in the **Registration group**, select **ABN status**.
 - Manually enter the **Tax exempt number** on the **Invoice and delivery** FastTab.

+## Vendor invoices
+Ability for users to check the current ABN and GST status for a vendor while entering an invoice. <br>
+**ABN status** button is enabled when the 'Tax exempt number'/'ABN' is populated for the vendor invoice line. <br>

+Available on the ActionPane in the following forms:
+- Accounts payable > Invoices > Invoice journal
+- Accounts payable > Invoices > Pending vendor invoices
+- Accounts payable > Invoices > Tax invoice register
+- General ledger > Journal entries > General journals
+- Project management and accounting > Journals > Expense

 # ABN validation report
 To run the **ABN validation** report, go to **Organization administration > Inquiries and reports > ABN validation**. <br>